Catherine Heath

 Catherine Heath (17 November 1924 – 27 October 1991) was a British novelist.
+An obituary in The Daily Telegraph called her work "gentle and witty, full of cool observations about human behaviour."

+Biography

-Born Catherine Hirsch in Hendon, Middlesex, the daughter of Dutch immigrants, she was educated at St Hilda's College, Oxford, where she studied English under Helen Gardner.
+Heath was born Catherine Hirsch in Hendon, Middlesex, the daughter of Dutch immigrants Samuel and Anna de Boer Hirsch.
+She was educated at Henda County School then St Hilda's College, Oxford, where she studied English under Helen Gardner.
 In 1948, she married Denis Heath; they were divorced in 1980.
 Also in 1948, she became an assistant lecturer in the University of Wales.

+Her novels stone Walls and The Vulture received positive reviews from critics.